duckdb/duckdb-web/docs/configuration/secrets_manager.md

 * Google Cloud Storage (`GCS`), through the [`httpfs` extension]({% link docs/extensions/httpfs/s3api.md %})
 * Hugging Face (`HUGGINGFACE`), through the [`httpfs` extension]({% link docs/extensions/httpfs/hugging_face.md %})

-For each type, there are one or more "secret providers" that specify how the secret is created.
+For each type, there are one or more “secret providers” that specify how the secret is created.
 Secrets can also have an optional scope, which is a file path prefix that the secret applies to.
 When fetching a secret for a path, the secret scopes are compared to the path, returning the matching secret for the path.
 In the case of multiple matching secrets, the longest prefix is chosen.

 ### Creating a Secret